Welcome to St. Mary's Whaplode

 Welcome to St. Mary's Whaplode - 12c Norman Church

-Choir Practice - The Choir are presently managing with just 5 Ladies and could do with an injection of new blood - so if you enjoy singing and would like to join in you would be more than welcome.
-Choir practice is the Friday before the first Sunday of the month at 5pm - everyone welcome.
+Choir Practice - The Choir are presently managing with 2/3 people each week and could do with an injection of new blood - so if you enjoy singing and would like to join in you would be more than welcome.
+Please contact Clare Christie for more detail.

 St Mary's Guild - A group that meets throughout the year on the first Tuesday of each month with the exception of January.
 They meet in the Heraldic Suite in the north west end of the church, starting at 2.00pm.